Edward Bagnall Poulton: Career

-For Punnett, none of these observations were explained by gradual selectionism.
-Instead he thought mimicry had arisen from sudden mutational jumps (saltations).
-Once a mimic was formed by mutation, natural selection might play a conservative role.

-However, one by one, each of these objections was shown to be without substance.
-Evidence from field observations and experiments showed that birds were often the agents of selection in insects.
-Evidence that small-scale mutations were common arrived as soon as breeding experiments were designed to detect them: it was a consequence of experimental methods that early mutations were so noteworthy.
-Explanations for polymorphism were advanced by E.B.
-Ford, Theodosius Dobzhansky and their colleagues, who developed experimental methods for populations in the wild.

-The gradual coming-together of field observations and experimental genetics is part of the modern synthesis which took place in the middle of the twentieth century.
-As has become widely accepted, mutations increase the amount of heritable variation in a population, and selection is how biologists describe the differential viability of those variants.
-Poulton's account is much closer to a modern view of evolution, though Punnett had framed important questions.
+Poulton, along with Julian Huxley, J.B.S.
+Haldane, R.A.
+Fisher and E.B.
+Ford, promoted the idea of natural selection throughout the period of the eclipse of Darwinism, when it was denigrated.
+There was a long debate between Poulton and the geneticist Reginald Punnett, one of Bateson's disciples.
+Punnett's 1915 Mimicry in Butterflies rejected selection as the main cause of mimicry, while Poulton supported it.
+Further, Poulton's 1908 Essays on Evolution opposed genetics on the grounds that "Mendelism" was an obstacle to evolutionary thought; but he changed his mind and came to support the work of the Genetical Society.

 Poulton's Presidential Address to the British Association in 1937 at the age of 81 reviewed the history of evolutionary thought.
 He stated that the work of J.B.S.
 Haldane, R.A.
 Fisher and Julian Huxley was vitally important for showing the relationships between Mendelism and natural selection.
 The observations and experiments of many biologists had "immensely strengthened and confirmed" the researches on mimicry and warning colours of pioneers like Bates, Wallace, Meldola, Trimen and Müller.

 Family

 Poulton lived with his family at 56 Banbury Road in North Oxford, a large Victorian Gothic house designed by John Gibbs and built in 1866.

-In 1881 he married Emily Palmer (d.1939), daughter of George Palmer, M.P. for Reading and head of Huntley and Palmer's biscuit company; they had five children.
+In 1881, he married Emily Palmer (d.1939), daughter of George Palmer, Member of Parliament for Reading and head of Huntley and Palmer's biscuit company; they had five children.
 Three of them were dead by 1919.
-Their eldest son Dr. Edward Palmer Poulton of Guy's Hospital died in 1939, meaning that Sir Edward was outlived only by his daughter Margaret Lucy (1887–1965), wife of Dr Maxwell Garnett.
+Their eldest son Dr Edward Palmer Poulton of Guy's Hospital died in 1939, meaning that Sir Edward was outlived only by his daughter Margaret Lucy (1887–1965), wife of Dr Maxwell Garnett.
 Poulton's son, Ronald Poulton-Palmer played international rugby for England and was killed in May 1915 in World War I. His first daughter Hilda married Dr Ernest Ainsley-Walker and died in 1917.
 His youngest daughter, Janet Palmer, married Charles Symonds in 1915 and died in 1919.

+Through his daughter Margaret, he was the grandfather of Labour politician Peggy Jay.

 Legacy

 Poulton is remembered as an early originator of the biological species concept.
-According to Ernst Mayr, Poulton invented the term sympatric in relation to species, and he also invented the term aposematism for warning coloration.
+According to Ernst Mayr, Poulton invented the term sympatric in relation to species.

-Poulton, along with Julian Huxley, J.B.S.
-Haldane, R.A.
-Fisher and E.B.
-Ford, promoted the idea of natural selection through many years when it was denigrated.

-Poulton was succeeded by G.D.
-Hale Carpenter as Hope Professor of Entomology at Oxford University from 1933 to 1948.